1. Here's why

-1.2: Lack of disk space on the harddrive or network drive that your Documents folder is located on.
+1.2: Lack of disk space on the harddrive or network drive that your Windows User Account or Documents folder is located on.

 1.3: Lack of Virtual Memory, i.e. swap space on the harddrive when Windows runs out of Graphics Card Memory and System Memory.